abuchin/HSNE-clustering/README.md

 		columns:	784
 		#rows:	1000

-	HSNE hierarchy is saved to test.bin
+	# Create HSNE hierarchy with 2 scales and save it to test.hsne
 	./hsne_cmd ../../../data/MNIST_1000.bin 1000 784 -s 2 -a test

 	Saving scale:	0